jina-ai/faq/faq_main.md

  - ### My indexed data size became too big.
 How can I reduce the size of indexing data?

-   You can reduce the size of your indexed data by projecting the embedding to a smaller dimensionality, using pre-trained ResNet results in features represented as 2048d (if you’re using a fully connected layer as an embedding layer).
+   You can reduce the size of your indexed data by projecting the embedding to a smaller dimensionality, using pre-trained ResNet results in features represented as 2048d (if you're using a fully connected layer as an embedding layer).
 You can further encode it into another dimensionality, such as 512.
 You can achieve this with Finetuner by adopting a multi-layer perceptron on top of your embedding model.
 For instance, in this tutorial, we attached a SimpleMLP on top of the embedding model, and the final embedding has been encoded into 1024d, two times smaller than the pre-trained embedding.
 You can do it in 128/256/512 or any compact representation.
 This should significantly reduce your embedding size.

 # :gear: Executors